stoplightio/spectral/docs/getting-started/2-installation.md

 ## Executable Binaries

-For users without Node.js and/or npm/Yarn, you can use the standalone packages for [all major platforms](https://github.com/stoplightio/spectral/releases).
+If you don't have Node.js and/or npm/Yarn, use the standalone packages for [all major platforms](https://github.com/stoplightio/spectral/releases).
 The quickest way to install the appropriate package for your operating system is via this shell script:

 ```bash
 curl -L https://raw.github.com/stoplightio/spectral/master/scripts/install.sh | sh
 ```

-The binaries **don't autoupdate**, so you have to run the command again to install new versions.
+The binaries **don't autoupdate**, so you must run the command again to install new versions.

 ## Docker